 intelligence (i.e., machine consciousness

 ).
-The test, which was originally designed to be a gender guessing test, isolates up to two participants into separate rooms, connected together only by terminals.
+The test, which was originally designed to be a gender guessing game, isolates up to two participants into separate rooms, connected together only by terminals.
 A human at one terminal must guess if the person on the other side of the link is human or machine by conversing with them on the terminal.
 If a machine is able to fool the human into thinking it is human, this is considered an indication that true (or truer) conscious intelligence has been achieved.

 This does not actually solve the problem of determining if the machine is truly conscious, but, at a time in our understanding when nobody can say, in concise (read: implementable) terms, what consciousness